open-telemetry/opentelemetry-java-instrumentation/instrumentation/log4j/log4j-2.13.2/library/README.md

 ## OpenTelemetry Context Data Provider

-`OpenTelemetryContextDataProvider` implements the Log4j2 `ContextDataProvider` SPI, and injects the trace ID and span ID from a mounted span into
+`OpenTelemetryContextDataProvider` implements the Log4j2 `ContextDataProvider` SPI, and injects the trace ID and span ID from an active span into
 Log4j's [context data](https://logging.apache.org/log4j/2.x/manual/thread-context.html).

 **Note**: Depending on your application, you may run into